14th Regiment New Jersey Infantry

 Descendants Roll Call

 If you are a descendant or family member of a soldier of the 14th Regiment, New Jersey Infantry who served honorably at any time during the war and would like to be listed on the Descendants Roll Call, please send an e-mail by clicking the mail icon below.
-Type "14th NJ" in subject line and provide details in the message.
+Type "14th NJ" in the subject line and provide other details in the message.
 Please find your ancestor or family member in the National Park Service Database (link shown below) and include such details as "company" and "rank out" in your message.
 This will greatly speed-up the posting of those soldiers who you wish to honor.
 Thank you.

 The Remembrance Wall